 The following year, Arnold’s play began performing.
 Childen, primed with vivid imaginations, placed their freshly lost teeth under their pillows at night.
 The anticipation of a visit from the tooth fairy lives on today.

 Over the years, the tooth fairy theme varied.
 In 1942, columnist Bob Balfe wrote in the Palm Beach Post about the tooth fairy.
 He gave his children War Stamps to put in their books when they lost a tooth.
 This alternative became popular during a time when giving to the war effort was a motivating factor.

 Today, the tooth fairy jingles much less than ever.
 The average payout for a lost tooth ranges from $3 to $4.
-However, if Dad is on duty or if the tooth disappears during the night with no time break a large bill, the amounts climb higher.
+However, if Dad is on duty or if the tooth disappears during the night with no time to break a large bill, the amounts climb higher.

 HOW TO OBSERVE TOOTH FAIRY DAY

 Support your friendly neighborhood tooth fairy.
 Take care of your teeth and leave a few healthy baby teeth behind.
 Share your tooth fairy stories, real or imagined.
 Use #ToothFairyDay to post on social media.
 Download this coloring page, color, and then post to social media.

 NATIONAL TOOTH FAIRY DAY HISTORY